skesgin/Vulkan/VKTS/README.md

 ----------

 05/14/2016
-- Fixed copy image and the used barriers.
+- Fixed/improved copy image, buffer and the used barriers.

 05/13/2016
 - Working and tested font class.